UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 	```
 	np.sin(S.astype(float))
 	```
- 	This is not only the case for the _sin_-function, but also many other numpy functions!
+ 	This is not only the case for the _sin_-function, but also many other NumPy functions!
 	````

 5. To compare datasets derived from different scales (e.g. field versus lab measurements), parameters are often made dimensionless.
 Shear stress $\tau$ can be nondimensionalized into the "Shields parameter" $\theta$, which is the ratio of the flow force driving sediment transport and gravitational force that demobilizes sediment.
 Calculate $\theta$ following: